mich1803/mich1803/README.md

 ## About Me

 Passionate about innovation and driven to excel, I am a student of Mathematical Sciences and Artificial Intelligence at [SMIA](https://www.mat.uniroma1.it/didattica/corsi-di-laurea/scienze-matematiche-intelligenza-artificiale-triennale).
-I am deeply interested in cutting-edge projects that push the boundaries of technology and intelligence.
+I am deeply interested in cutting-edge projects that push the boundaries of technology.
 With a commitment to giving my best, I leverage my skills to contribute effectively to every endeavor.
 Additionally, my background in graphic design helps me present projects in a visually appealing manner.
-Let's collaborate to turn innovative ideas into reality!

 ---